ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 >   changes.
 {: .discussion}

-> ## How do I activate and test the ESMValTool environment?
+> ## How do I load and check the ESMValTool environment?
 >
 > - For this quickstart guide, an assumption is made that ESMValTool has
 >   already been installed at the site where ESMValTool will be run.
 If this is